pipefunc/pipefunc/docs/source/faq.md

 ## What is `VariantPipeline` and how to use it?

-`VariantPipeline` allows creating pipelines with alternative implementations (variants) of functions.
+{class}`pipefunc.VariantPipeline` allows creating pipelines with alternative implementations (variants) of functions.
 This is useful when you want to experiment with different implementations without creating separate pipelines.

 Here's a simple example: